Dual-use quantum hardware for quantum resource generation and energy storage

+The average stored energy of this ensemble is given by $n\omega_0 \cos^2 |n\phi t_s/2|$.
+When $|n \phi t_s/2| < \pi/2$, the stored energy monotonically decreases as a function of $\phi$.
+This can be seen in Fig.~\ref{fig:sensingprotocol}(b).
+If we are sensing a small parameter such that $|\phi| n t_s/2 \ll 1$, we get a nearly fully-charged quantum battery ensemble even after using the system for quantum sensing.
+The ergotropy, which determines the maximum extractable work from the battery~\cite{quantumbatteryreview}, then becomes $n \omega_0 \cos n \phi t_s$, comparable to the case where we do not interrupt the charging cycle for sensing.

-Our work lays the foundation for building multi-use quantum technological platforms by adding an independent direction in the pursuit of on-chip energy source for quantum hardware~\cite{Kurman2026}.
-In particular, {we have discussed the general ingredients required to achieve quantum battery charging and quantum resource generation from the same underlying dynamics.} When applied to a model of two coupled superconducting LC resonators with commensurate mode frequencies, we showed that the non-linear charger-battery interaction generates states at intermediate times with super-extensive scaling of QFI and two-mode squeezing, depending on the choice of the initial state.
+\para{Conclusion and Outlook} Our work lays the foundation for building multi-use quantum technological platforms by adding an independent direction in the pursuit of on-chip energy source for quantum hardware~\cite{Kurman2026}.
+In particular, we have shown how the charging advantage in a quantum battery model sets the amount of metrologically useful entanglement that can be generated from the same underlying dynamics, linking the speed of energy storage to quantum sensing precision.
+Using a model of two coupled superconducting LC resonators with commensurate mode frequencies, we showed that the non-linear charger-battery interaction generates states at intermediate times with super-extensive scaling of QFI and two-mode squeezing, depending on the choice of the initial state.
 We proposed a hardware protocol in which each experimental run on this device can interchangeably accomplish either quantum sensing or quantum battery charging.